schollz/_core/docs/content/blurbs/source-code.md

 # Uploading firmware

 Periodically, new firmwares are released with updated effects or improved performance.
 If you have the tool installed, you can connect your device to your computer and automatically update the firmware.
-You can also download the latest release directly from this link: [link to latest release].
+You can also download the latest release directly from this link:

 ### Latest firmware: **[zeptocore v2.3.1](https://github.com/schollz/_core/releases/download/v2.3.1/zeptocore_v2.3.1.uf2)**

+## Instructions

 To update your zeptocore to the latest version, follow these steps: